cloudberrydb/cloudberrydb-site/docs/start-and-stop-cbdb-database.md

 - `pg_terminate_backend( pid int4 )`
 - `pg_terminate_backend( pid int4, msg text )`

-If you provide a `msg`, Cloudberry Database includes the text in the cancel message returned to the client. ``<!-- 无法确认 by @TomShawn `msg` is limited to 128 bytes; Cloudberry Database truncates anything longer. -->``
+If you provide a `msg`, Cloudberry Database includes the text in the cancel message returned to the client. `msg` is limited to 128 bytes; Cloudberry Database truncates anything longer.

 The `pg_cancel_backend()` and `pg_terminate_backend()` functions return `true` if successful, and `false` otherwise.